softprops/less-sbt/README.md

     less # compiles less source files
-    charset(for less) # character encoding used in file IO (defaults to utf-8) mini(for less) # setting for compiled minification (false by default) filter(for less) # filter for files included by the plugin exclude-filter(for less) # filter for files ignored by the plugin unmanaged-sources(for less) # lists resolved less sources
+    charset(for less) # character encoding used in file IO (defaults to utf-8) mini(for less) # setting for compiled minification (false by default) colors(for less) # setting for color error output (true by default) lessCompiler(for less) # task for resolving the less compiler to compile .less sources filter(for less) # filter for files included by the plugin exclude-filter(for less) # filter for files ignored by the plugin unmanaged-sources(for less) # lists resolved less sources